 With about one third of the carbon emissions from an average UK family coming from home heating, energy costs increasing and interest rates on savings accounts being so low, now is the perfect time to take some energy savings measures, many of which will quickly pay for themselves.

 The information below is taken from the the Energy Saving Trust, who provide a reliable and comprehensive guide to home energy savings.
-All figures are based on a gas heated three bedroom semi, except where otherwise indicated.

 Switch to green electricity